 If you are just looking for a skate to simply play with your friends in your backyard then durability shouldn’t be a major problem.
 But if the main reason behind the skate is to play competitive, then you are going to need something that can withstand that kind of aggressive playing.

 You should make sure to get a hockey skate that has great insulation since it is going to be cold and your feet will be the first part of your body to feel the effects of the cold.

 This is why it’s necessary to invest in a hockey skate that has the ability to protect your feet from cold temperatures.
-Hockey skates with high price range usually come with built-in foam and multiple layers to give this kind of insulation.
+Hockey skates with a high price range usually come with built-in foam and multiple layers to give this kind of insulation.

 What Are Hockey Skates Made Of?

-Hockey skates are constructed with several different parts and these parts usually change the feel, fit and most of all the weight of the skates.
+Hockey skates are constructed with several different parts and these parts usually change the feel, fit, and most of all the weight of the skates.

 Quarter Package: This is known as the shell of the skate boot.
-This is what provides the stability, stiffness and support for the foot.
+This is what provides the stability, stiffness, and support for the foot.

-Ankle Padding: All skates have different types of pad which help to provide ankle support.
+Ankle Padding: All skates have different types of the pad which help to provide ankle support.
 These pads are made from foam or other soft materials.

 Liner: This is the material inside the boot that provides padding and comfort.
-It can be made of microfiber, clarino leather or other materials, and is also available as a grip or non-grip.
+It can be made of microfiber, clarino leather, or other materials, and is also available as a grip or non-grip.